-The Kale Heywet Church is the largest evangelical church in Ethiopia, with over 6000 churches and more than ten million members!
+The Kale Heywet Church is the largest evangelical church in Ethiopia, with over 11,000 churches and twelve million members!
 The Kale Heywet Church has a Business as Mission Office, with Yoseph Bekele at the helm, and he has trained to be a DML trainer.
 He is now preaching, teaching, and equipping churches to have marketplace ministries, training their members to do their work as an act of worship.

-To make a donation, please click on “Donate” and indicate “Ethiopia” in the comment section.
-To make an investment, please Contact us for more information.
+To make a donation, please click on “Donate” and select “Ethiopia” in the dropdown menu.

 Ghana is known for its cultural richness and for being the gate to West Africa.

 But Ghana has significant challenges when it comes to the ease of doing business.
 While a few short years ago, Ghana was ranked in the 70s out of 189 countries, it has since dropped to 108 out of 190 because of the devaluation of the Ghanaian currency and the significant challenges with electricity.